 Vice President of Programs & Emerging Strategies

-Negeen brings over 20 years of experience working in philanthropy, nonprofit strategy, finance/economics and organizational change management.
+Negeen brings over 25 years of experience working in philanthropy, nonprofit strategy, finance/economics and organizational change management.
+She has served in advisory roles for local and national nonprofits as well as as part of the planning committee for the Environmental Grantmakers Association’s annual fall retreat.
 Previously, Negeen was a researcher with Stanford’s Effective Philanthropy Lab and served as a philanthropic advisor to Bay Area-based funders.
-She served as executive director of the Harvard Humanitarian Initiative, where she led the creation of the first-ever humanitarian academy focused on community-driven crisis management.
-As part of Morgan Stanley’s public finance group, she worked with municipalities, the State of California, school districts, water utilities and nonprofits on leveraging capital for infrastructure projects.
+As executive director of the Harvard Humanitarian Initiative, she led the creation of the first-ever humanitarian academy focused on community-driven crisis management.
+Within Morgan Stanley’s public finance group, she worked with nonprofits, municipalities, the State of California, school districts, and, water/wastewater districts on leveraging capital for infrastructure projects.

 Negeen received her bachelor’s degree in political economy from the University of California, Berkeley and her master’s in public policy with a concentration in energy and environmental policy from the Harvard Kennedy School.